Chrisos02/Homelab/README.md

-# 🖥️ Homelab Setup
+# Homelab Setup

-Personal homelab built on an old desktop PC for learning IT infrastructure, networking, and DevOps skills.
+Personal homelab built on an old desktop PC using Proxmox VE to gain hands-on experience with IT infrastructure, networking, system administration, cybersecurity, and DevOps.

 ---